tecladocode/web-dev-bootcamp/curriculum/section03/lectures/01_how_websites_work/README.md

 The request also includes lots of useful meta-information, such as language preferences.

-In addition to the request, your browser will also send any relevant cookies to the site at this stage, which are used to preserve information between page visits.
-This can be used to keep items in your shopping cart on e-commerce sites, for example, even after you leave the page.
+In addition to the request, your browser will also send any relevant HTTP cookies to the site at this stage.
+These cookies are small pieces of data stored by your browser, and are frequently used to preserve information between page visits.
+Common use cases are things like keeping track of items in a user's shopping cart, or keeping users logged across several page loads.

 ::: tip Request types
 A `GET` request isn't the only type of request we can make, and we'll be covering some other request types throughout the course, such as `POST` requests.